Twitter Blacklists 'Journalists Posting Their L's' Account for Mocking Media

 Twitter has blacklisted the popular account “Journalists Posting Their L’s,” which primarily mocked the media by repostingmaterial that had already been posted or published by journalists.
 The account had accumulated over 163,000 followers on Twitter before being banned from the platform.

-In internet slang, to “post one’s L” is to intentionally or intentionally reveal a failure of some kind in public.
+In internet slang, to “post one’s L” is to intentionally or unintentionally reveal a failure of some kind in public.

 While the account’s intent is to mock journalists, it has been careful not to tag them or do anything that could be construed as a violation of Twitter’s policy against targeted harassment.